decred/dcrdocs/docs/contributing/overview.md

 ## <img class="dcr-icon" src="/img/dcr-icons/Introductions.svg" /> Becoming a paid Contractor

 Decred has a Treasury fund to pay contributors who work effectively to advance the project.
 To become a paid contractor one must demonstrate that one's work is of value to the project.
-The [recruitment page](https://www.decred.org/recruiting/) by Project Organizer Jake Yocom-Piatt is the definitive guide to becoming a contractor.
+The [recruitment blog post](https://blog.decred.org/2017/07/25/Decred-Recruiting/) by Project Organizer Jake Yocom-Piatt is the definitive guide to becoming a contractor.

 The people who are best placed to judge whether a new contributor would make a good addition to a team are the people who are already working in that team.
 New contributors who produce good work will be invited to become a paid contractor.